 You won’t find a better selfie than one with a large Canadian goose, and Wawa’s got one.
-A fixture to this town since 1963, the Wawa Goose is an iconic Canadian must stop roadside attraction.
-After taking your selfie, widen your shot to see the stunning view the Wawa Goose overlooks of the valley below.
+A fixture to this town since 1963, the Wawa Goose is an iconic Canadian must-stop roadside attraction.
+After taking your selfie, widen your shot to see the stunning view of the Wawa Goose overlooks of the valley below.

 The D Trail by Searchmont